New iPad (2020)? Pick up a case and protect it from the start!

 If you prefer to use your iPad naked, you might want to at least pick up a sleeve for transporting it from place to place.
 This polyester sleeve comes in plenty of colors and has a pocket for storing small accessories on the go.
 The sleeve is padded with foam and has a fluffy fleece lining to cradle your iPad.

-This simple and well-priced smart case covers the front and back.
+This simple and well-priced smart case covers the front and back and comes in ots of colorful solids and patterns.
 The back is a hard PC shell; the front is flexible PU leather lined with soft microfiber and folds to form a kickstand.
-Choose from lots of colorful solids and patterns.

-Bargain back cover: i-Blason Case for iPad 8th/7th Generation
+Bargain back cover: i-Blason Case for iPad 9th/8th/7th Generation

 Just looking for a simple back cover and don't want to spend a lot?
 This is what you want.
 It's clear, so you can see the Apple logo, and it has a notch so you can attach a Smart Cover or Smart Keyboard.
 You can also go for the black version, which is still clear enough for the Apple logo to shine through.

-Folio case: Grifobes iPad 8th Generation Case
+Folio case: ANHAMIN iPad 9th/8th/7th Generation Case

-If you prefer a folio-style case for home or office, check out this one from Grifobes.
-The synthetic leather folio with soft interior lining has sleep/wake functionality and props up to several angles for typing or video-watching.
+If you prefer a folio-style case for home or office that comes in several colorways, check out this one from AHHAMIN.
+The synthetic leather folio with soft interior lining has sleep/wake functionality and props up to several typing or video-watching angles.
 The outer pocket holds a few small items.
-Choose from several colorways.

 Which is the Best iPad 2020 Case for you?

 This might be the best iPad in 2020, at least in terms of functionality for the price.
 So which case should you get?
 Of course, it depends on your own tastes and needs, but I've been a fan of the ESR Trifold Case for several years and iPad models.
 It's just a good, simple case, no bells and whistles, no extra bulk.
+Keep in mind that the best 2019 iPad cases and 2021 iPad cases will also fit the 2020 (8th generation) iPad just as well, since all three share the same dimensions.

 If money were no object, I'd go for the Logitech Combo Touch for iPad to take advantage of that sweet, sweet touchpad functionality.
 I do love a Smart Connector; it just makes life that much easier.

-There is something for everyone on this list.
-To learn more about the 8th generation iPad (2020), check out our story from the September Apple Event.
+Looking specifically for an iPad (2020) keyboard case?
+We've got you covered with some more options there.

 We may earn a commission for purchases using our links.
 Learn more.